Committee A Members

 Consultant Hepatologist, Department of Hepatology, University Hospital Bristol NHS Foundation Trust

-Having originally trained in London at University College Hospital Medical School, Dr Anne McCune spent her higher specialist training in the South West and Cardiff, where she was awarded an MD after research on the clinical penetrance of the then newly discovered haemochromatosis gene.
+Having originally trained in London at University College Hospital Medical School, Anne spent her higher specialist training in the South West and Cardiff, where she was awarded an MD after research on the clinical penetrance of the then newly discovered haemochromatosis gene.
 She was appointed as a NHS consultant in Bristol in 2005 and the majority of her clinical time is spent looking after patients with a wide variety of both common and unusual liver diseases.

 Within her NHS practice she acts as clinical lead for alcohol-related and metabolic liver disease.
 She is a divisional clinical effectiveness lead within her current organisation and has helped in the development of both local and national gastroenterology/hepatology guidelines, including NICE guidance.
 Public health promotion is also a particular passion and Anne currently works with and alongside a number of national and local organisations involved with the care of liver patients, as well as being an executive member of The Medical Council on Alcohol.